UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Infographic comparing Energy Supply (power plant, shop around) vs Energy Delivery (power lines, regulated and fixed).

-This infographic shows how energy bills are split into supply charges, which you can shop for, and delivery charges, which are regulated and fixed.
+Energy bills are split into supply charges, which you can shop for, and delivery charges, which are regulated and fixed.

-Deregulated energy bills split your total cost into two distinct halves.
-Grasping the nuance of energy delivery vs supply charges empowers you to spot exactly where your money goes.
-The supply charge covers the actual electricity generated by a power plant, and since the electricity market is deregulated in many states, you have the freedom to shop around for the best rate.
-Conversely, the delivery charge covers the transportation of that power and remains fixed by state regulators regardless of which retail energy provider you choose.
-Understanding the difference between fixed vs variable utility charges helps clarify your billing statement.
-Supply prices can fluctuate based on the specific market plan you select, while delivery fees consist of a regulated monthly flat rate combined with a set per-kilowatt-hour usage fee.
+Deregulated energy bills intentionally split your total cost into two distinct halves to give you maximum purchasing power.
+Grasping the nuance of energy delivery vs supply charges empowers you to spot exactly where your money goes every single month.
+The supply charge covers the actual raw electricity generated by a power plant, and since the electricity market is deregulated in many states, you have the total freedom to shop around and negotiate for the very best rate available.
+Conversely, the delivery charge covers the physical transportation of that power and remains fixed by state regulators, regardless of which retail energy provider you ultimately choose to supply your home.

 Energy SupplyEnergy Delivery